QBDev0ps/DevOps-Cloud-projects/Project9.md

 As can be seeen in the above image, the executed command lists all Linux devices and we can see that our attached block devices  **/dev/nvme1n1**, **/dev/nvme2n1** and **/dev/nvme3n1** are listed.

-**v.** We also obtain more important information such as name, serial number, size and LBA format about all the NVMe devices attached to our machine.
+**v.** We can also obtain more important information such as name, serial number, size and LBA format about all the NVMe devices attached to our machine.
 However, a prerequisite for this is to install the NVMe command line package, **`nvme-cli`** by executing the following command:

 **`$ sudo dnf install nvme-cli -y`**